-'Nurturing Inverclyde' is our collective vision to ensure that everyone has the opportunity to have a good quality of life and good mental and physical health.
+"Nurturing Inverclyde" is our collective vision to ensure that everyone has the opportunity to have a good quality of life and good mental and physical health.
 This approach puts the child, citizen and community at the centre of our thinking, our planning and our actions.
-We have and we will continue to build 'Nurturing Inverclyde' into our culture.
+We have and we will continue to build Nurturing Inverclyde into our culture.
 One way in which this is evident is our focus on high quality relationships with children and their families including their active participation in decision making and in developing services that affect them.

 The strategic direction of the HSCP's services to children and families is heavily integrated with that of our Community Planning Partners, as well as the strategic priorities set out in our Children's Services Plan and our Corporate Parenting Strategy.
-We have led on a joint approach to data analysis in children's services across the Inverclyde Community Planning Partnership, resulting in a robust and detailed strategic needs analysis, which can be found on our website using the link in appendix 3.
+We have led on a joint approach to data analysis in children's services across the Inverclyde Community Planning Partnership, resulting in a robust and detailed strategic needs analysis, click here to view the full analysis.

 The analysis incorporates the views and opinions of children, families and service providers.
 This Integrated Strategic Needs Analysis in turn has strongly informed the strategic direction of our Children's Services Plan and our Corporate Parenting Strategy.
-These are companion documents to this strategy and can be accessed using the appropriate links in appendix 3.
+These are companion documents to this strategy and can be accessed here.

-'Big Action 2' is therefore aligned with the strategic aims of the Inverclyde Integrated Children's Services Plan and Corporate Parenting Strategy.
+This Big Action is therefore aligned with the strategic aims of the Inverclyde Integrated Children's Services Plan and Corporate Parenting Strategy.
 This includes